matplotlib/mplfinance/README.md

 <br>

 We can also plot moving averages with the `mav` keyword
-- use a scaler for a single moving average
+- use a scalar for a single moving average
 - use a tuple or list of integers for multiple moving averages